marylorian/marylorian/README.md

 - 🔭 I’m currently working on customers' project at EPAM (under NDA)
 - 🌱 I’m currently learning Cypress, Vue, PostgreSQL
-- 💬 Ask me about React, Redux
-- 📫 How to reach me:  marialobareva97@gmail.com or https://www.linkedin.com/in/marialobareva
-- 😄 Pronouns: she/her
 - ⚡ Fun fact: I started my path as C developer, then I was Java developer and only after that I found myself as a frontend engineer.
 But I still touch something on backend side time to time :)

 <h3>Open source projects</h3>